jonnyspicer/jonnyspicer.com/content/blog/2020/08/2020-08-21-its-only-fun-when-it-hurts.md

 analogous to life.

-While I love "no gamble, no future", one of the other phrases I heard in poker, I believe from Lex Veldhuis (possibly on an episode of the Poker Life Podcast?) is that "it's only fun when it hurts", of course referring to poker or perhaaps gambling in general.
+While I love "no gamble, no future", one of the other phrases I heard in poker, I believe from Lex Veldhuis (possibly on an episode of the Poker Life Podcast?) is that "it's only fun when it hurts", of course referring to poker or perhaps gambling in general.
 I seem to find a lot of applications for the saying off the virtual felt, too.